Gamote/nestjs-zod-config/README.md

 };
 ```

-> In this case we cannot inject the `AppConfig` and we don't have access to the `app` instance.
+> In this case we can’t inject the `AppConfig` and we don't have access to the `app` instance.
 The file is executed outside the NestJS context.

 ## Testing with Overrides